mitgedanken-lab/phergie-irc-plugin-react-url/README.md

             'shortenTimeout' => 15 // If after this amount of seconds no url shortener has come up with a short URL the normal URL will be used.
 (Not in effect when there are no shorteners listening.)

+            // or

+            'filter' => null // Any valid filter implementing Phergie\Irc\Plugin\React\EventFilter\FilterInterface to filter which messages should be handled

         )),

     )